-Robert Pattinson plays a young rookie seeking peace while Willem Dafoe plays a gnarly veteran with a ye-olde-sailor's accent.
+In The Lighthouse, Robert Pattinson plays a young rookie seeking peace while Willem Dafoe plays a gnarly veteran with a ye-olde-sailor's accent.
 Both are stuck together in the late 19th century as lighthouse keepers of a lonely New England island, struggling to keep hold of their sanity.

 1. Roma (2018)

 Cleo (played by Yalitza Aparicio) is an indigenous live-in maid for a middle-class white family in Mexico City.
-As ever, Cuarón's tear-jerking spectacle has many important political undertones as it explores themes of motherhood, social class, and inequality.
+As always, Cuarón's tear-jerking spectacle has many important political undertones as it explores themes of motherhood, social class, and inequality.

 Aparicio's acting debut was a glittering success and Roma was praised for its dynamic storytelling.
 Cuarón opted for the monochromatic look as a way of using the present to look into the past and remembering what must not be forgotten.